mRally2/The-Run-Tools-Research/README.md

 <div class="rich-text">
    <p><strong>THE RUN IS NOT OVER...</strong></p>
    <hr>
-   <p>Help improve The Run to show EA how much you would like a videogame sequel.</p>
+   <p>Help improve The Run to show EA how much you would like a videogame sequel.
+There is a lot more to be discovered.
+I hope all the content compiled here inspire people to keep researching into the game and hopefully get it a second life with its consequent boost in popularity</p>
    <p><br></p>
    <p><strong>REQUESTS</strong></p>
    <hr>
    <ul>
       <li>Build up a server emulator to bring multiplayer back to life</li>
+      <li>Help the speedrunning community develop a more accurate loadless timer.
+The most recent one is inaccurate by milliseconds and runs have to be retimed manually</li>
       <li>Use RenderDoc to improve the visuals of the game.
 Higher quality motion blur, shadows, reflections and so on</li>
       <li>Significantly decrease the loading times by disabling the hardcoded V-Sync during loading screens.
 The more fps, faster the loading will be</li>
       <li>Make the UI and menus way smoother by forcing GameTime.MaxSimFps to 1kHz</li>